-- Blood and/or urine testing when behavior is suggestive of possible impairment while employee is at work (please note that Chain of Custody procedures will be followed).
+- Blood and/or urine testing when behavior is suggestive of possible impairment while Professional Staff Member or Student is at work (please note that Chain of Custody procedures will be followed).

-- Report by the employee, upon the next workday, of any medically prescribed treatment with a controlled substance that may limit the employee’s ability to perform on the job.
+- Report by the Professional Staff Member or Student, upon the next workday, of any medically prescribed treatment with a controlled substance that may limit the Professional Staff Member and Student's ability to perform on the job.
 This information will be shared with Employee Health only.

-- Employee Health will monitor compliance for aftercare as recommended by the employee’s treatment facility.
+- Employee Health will monitor compliance for aftercare as recommended by the Professional Staff Member and Student's treatment facility.

-- Failure to comply with the terms of the monitoring agreement will result in action up to and including termination.
+- Failure to comply with the terms of the monitoring agreement will result in progressive corrective action up to and including termination.

 - Expectation of acceptable job performance and conduct.

 - A copy of the monitoring agreement will be kept in a confidential file in Human Resources.
-The employee’s manager/supervisor will be notified.
+The Professional Staff Member and Student's manager/supervisor will be notified.
 All efforts will be made to keep the monitoring agreement confidential.

-- Prohibited conduct whether on or off the job, may adversely affect an employee’s job performance and jeopardize the safety of others.
-An employee’s participation in prohibited conduct constitutes grounds for action outlined in the Performance Improvement Policy up to and including termination and such conduct may be brought to the attention of the appropriate criminal authorities.
+- Prohibited conduct whether on or off the job, may adversely affect a Professional Staff Member or Student's job performance and jeopardize the safety of others.
+A Professional Staff Member and Student's participation in prohibited conduct constitutes grounds for corrective action up to and including termination and such conduct may be brought to the attention of the appropriate criminal authorities.

-- Any employee undergoing medically prescribed treatment with a controlled substance that may limit the employee’s ability to perform on the job must report that treatment to Employee Health prior to beginning work.
+- Any Professional Staff Member or Student undergoing medically prescribed treatment with a controlled substance that may limit the Professional Staff Member or Student's ability to perform on the job must report that treatment to Employee Health prior to beginning work.
 This information will be shared with the department manager/supervisor only where appropriate.